JAG3Rr/my-winter-car-better-heaters/README.md

 # Better Heaters Mod for My Winter Car

-Control the heating systems in My Winter Car to survive extreme cold weather.
+Improve the heating systems in My Winter Car to survive extreme cold weather.

 ## What This Mod Does
 This mod modifies the `HeatingPower` variable in the game's heating systems to allow you to: